 Philip graduated from Birmingham University in 1982 with an honours degree in Engineering Production.
-He went on to work at British Leyland where he was involved in the robotics for the new Mini Metro.
+He went on to work at British Leyland where he was involved in numerous projects including the robotics for the new Mini Metro at Longbridge.

-Philip joined Price Waterhouse London in 1983, working on a wide range of audit and consultancy projects.
+Philip joined PwC London in 1983, working on a wide range of audit and consultancy projects.
 He qualified as a Chartered Accountant in 1986.

 Since qualification, Philip has gained extensive corporate finance experience, initially with Hambros Bank, where he was in the engineering team.
 He has been involved in the full range of advisory projects, including acquisitions and disposals, management buy-outs, flotations and privatisations.